-WASHINGTON -- The U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) announced that federal aid has been made available for the state of West Virginia to supplement state and local recovery efforts in the area affected by severe storms and straight-line winds during the period of June 29 to July 1, 2012.
+WASHINGTON – The U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) today announced that federal disaster assistance has been made available to the State of West Virginia to supplement state and local recovery efforts in the area affected by severe storms, flooding, landslides, and mudslides beginning on June 22, 2016, and continuing.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-Dolph A. Diemont has been named Federal Coordinating Officer for federal recovery operations in the affected area.
-Diemont said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.
+Albert Lewis has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Lewis said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.

 FEMA’s mission is to support our citizens and first responders to ensure that as a nation we work together to build, sustain, and improve our capability to prepare for, protect against, respond to, recover from, and mitigate all hazards.